Alexffb32/Portefolio/README.md

 ## Features 📋

-⚡️ Fully Responsive\
+⚡️ Junior Developer\
-⚡️ Valid HTML5 & CSS3\
+⚡️ Fullstack Developer\
-⚡️ Typing animation\
+⚡️ Designer\
-⚡️ Functional Contact Form
+⚡️ And more

 ## Sections 📚